 3. Eat Tons of Cicchetti on a Food Tour

-You can get these little dishes almost anywhere, but cicchetti are not all created equal!
-Venice can be a bit touristy, so knowing where to go is extremely important.
-We designed an ideal food tour in Cannaregio as we believe it is the most authentic neighborhood for tasting food and wine in Venice.
+If you’re looking for more guidance on where to find the best cicchetti, we designed an ideal food tour in Cannaregio.
+We believe it is the most authentic neighborhood for tasting food and wine in Venice.
 You can also check out our guide to eating in Cannaregio for great places to eat.

 Not ready to book a tour?
 Check out our article on the best Venice tours to take and why.